Girgias/intersection-types/README.md

 Although an intersection with `callable` *can* make sense (e.g. string&callable), we think it is unwise and points to a bug.

-Using `self`, `static`, or `parent` is also forbidden in an intersection type as these correspond to concrete classes.
+Similarly `parent`, `self`, and `static` are technically feasible and *could* be used as part of an intersection, but impose strange restrictions on a child class which the base class violates or the base class already satisfies the type requirements in which case it is redundant.
+Therefore those 3 types are also forbidden because they likely point to a design issue.

 #### Duplicate and redundant types